hospital access control

 Patients, visitors, doctors, nurses, custodial staff, and numerous others are the primary reasons for hospital access control.
 While these systems are meant to protect individuals, they also restrict their movement through the facility.

 Limiting people’s access lowers the risk of security issues, including unauthorized entrants and aggressive patients.
-Without proper credentials, these individuals are unable to carry out their motives while also reducing the number of people they could potentially harm.
+Without proper credentials, these individuals cannot carry out their motives while also reducing the number of people they could potentially harm.

 2. Assets